 After the WINS server has been configured you must ensure that all machines participating on the network are configured with the address of this WINS server.
-If your WINS server is a Samba machine, fill in the Samba machine IP address in the "Primary WINS Server" field of the "Control wins server = >name or IP address< where >name or IP address< is either the DNS name of the WINS server machine or its IP address.

-Panel->Network->Protocols->TCP->WINS Server" dialogs in Windows 95 or Windows NT.
-To tell a Samba server the IP address of the WINS server add the following line to the [global] section of all smb.conf files:
+If your WINS server is a Samba machine, fill in the Samba machine IP address in the "Primary WINS Server" field of the "Control Panel->Network->Protocols->TCP->WINS Server" dialogs in Windows 95 or Windows NT.
+To tell a Samba server the IP address of the WINS server add the following line to the [global] section of all smb.conf files :